sophiadavis/Raspberry-Pi-OS/README.md

 --------

-This is my work for the University of Cambridge's course [Baking Pi -- Operating Systems Development](http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/index.html).
+This is my work for the University of Cambridge's course [Baking Pi -- Operating Systems Development](http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/index.html), which I've been going through with a group of fellow [Hacker Schoolers](https://www.hackerschool.com/).
 The syllabus walks through building a basic OS from scratch in ARM assembly.
 The OS runs will run on a Raspberry Pi (the course is designed for the Model B, but will run on a B+).

 To run, insert an SD card into your computer, <code>make</code>, eject the card, and plug in to the pi.